MultiMC/Website/README.md

 # MultiMC website

-Uses Grunt to compile UIkit/the website assets.
-The content generator itself is still undecided.
+Uses Grunt to compile UIkit/the website assets, and DocPad with Jade to generate the content.

-Run Grunt in the uikit folder and then in the main folder to compile what currently exists (or use "grunt watch" to automatically compile on changes).
-Output suitable for public use is compiled in to the dist folder.
+Run Grunt in the uikit folder to compile the stylesheets for the project.
+Do "docpad generate" in the docpad folder to generate the content.
+Run Grunt in the top-level folder to copy all the assets/content in to the dist folder for use.

 UIkit tests are available for the theme in uikit/tests.

 TODO:
 * Content
-* Static content generator
+* Automatic compilation from the top-level folder using "grunt watch"